 What's the best way to negotiate a salary increase?

-How to make a decision to dismiss an employee and how best to implement it?
+How to decide to dismiss an employee and how best to implement it?

 What challenges should I anticipate when taking on a new role?